 Some of these responses serve us better than others.
 Biases preserve energy by saving us the time it takes to make case by case evaluations.
 But they also can be mistaken and rob us of original insights.

 Invented explanations are how we manage the terror of acknowledging any bad thing that is out of our understanding or control.
 Why did Daddy hit me--again?
 Who is to blame for all these fires lately?
 How could my candidate have lost?
-We tell ourselves a story that makes sense of the event, relieving the pain of uncertainty, and thus gaining control over our emotions.reduce the stress of absurd situations.
+We tell ourselves a story that makes sense of the event, relieving the pain of uncertainty, and thus gaining control over our emotions.Ritual behavior has been found to reduce the stress of absurd situations.
 Rituals here can be anything, repeated actions whether checking the doors at the end of the day, knitting (for heaven's sake!), saying the rosary or other mantras, or social gatherings with predictable patterns like sports events or family dinners.

 Oh dear.
 Here comes Thanksgiving Day, with its predictable guest list, predictable menu, predictable behaviors.
 Even the arguments create a sense of normality, they are so predictable.
 Rituals, every one.
 And while we might have dreaded some of these things in years past, will this year's quarantine mean we will be denied even the ritual dread?

 In the United States, responsibility for managing a worldwide pandemic has been fobbed off on state governors, which seems to me to be above their pay grade, but it is what it is.
 So how this year's event may or may not resemble last year's will vary across state lines and local willingness to follow executive orders.
 In Iowa - good luck even figuring out what those orders are.
 In Oregon - no more than two households may gather in one room, with no more than six people.
 Our family's Thanksgiving includes six people, but four households.
 So we will be making some changes.